fabiofabrizi/pands-project/README.md

 ii) Check the dataset for null values and remove them
 iii) Characterise the dataset and associated data - ie How many rows/columns, mean/max/min values etc
 iv) Apply some statistical analysis to get a visual representation of the data
-v) Examine the visual representation - Does it show a pattern or something unique that I can use to understand the data set.
+v) Examine the visual representation - Does it show a pattern or something unique that I can use to understand the data set

 From the process above, one can take a data set and apply the above steps to look for any unique patterns in the data.